nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 > Note: The difference between the two registries specified in this command and the reason for their addresses being different is as follows:
 >  - The `registry` argument refers to the Docker registry onto which our built function images will be pushed.
 This is the registry we previously brought up on our minikube VM.
->  - The `run-registry` argument is used by nuclio's controller inside the local Kubernetes cluster as the registry from which to pull the image to run when we deploy the function.
-Because that happens from within the minikube VM, we specify `localhost` instead of the VM's IP.
+>  - The kubelet will pull the function image from the registry specified by `--run-registry`.
+Because that happens from within the minikube VM, we specify `localhost` instead of the VM’s IP.

 And finally, invoke the function: